soumyadip1997/qepsilon/README.md

 --decoy-location - Location of the CASP Folders

-# Alternative: Downloading the preprocessed data and use the already prepared Train-Val-Test File
+# Alternative: Downloading the preprocessed data and using the already prepared Train-Val-Test File

 To save time all the above features can be downloaded from the links below-